-On a weekly basis we receive emails from graduate or young amateur photographers asking us for advice on how to become a corporate photographer.
-We reply asking for samples of their photography and if they have had any experience in corporate work.
+On a weekly basis, we receive emails from graduate or young amateur photographers asking us for advice on how to become a corporate photographer.
+We reply by asking for samples of their photography and if they have had any experience in corporate work.
 The majority of the email replies have no corporate portfolio or experience.

 If you want to get into corporate headshot and event photography then it is essential that you gain experience by offering to assist or shadow a professional corporate photographer over a series of varied commissions listening to their advice and guidance.
 It can be a struggle to get to this position as it means the photographer will have to factor the extra person into their day to day business.
 Once you have gained this experience you will need to put a corporate photography portfolio together to show potential clients that you can assist them with their photographic marketing.
-This is the catch 22 though as how do you create a corporate portfolio if you need to have one in place already so you can undertake commissions.
+This is the catch 22 though as to how do you create a corporate portfolio if you need to have one in place already so you can undertake commissions.
 We suggest that you use family and friends to capture headshots and business portraits.
-Also offer to undertake work with no fees so you can get access to corporate offices and London business events and conferences.
+Also, offer to undertake work with no fees so you can get access to corporate offices and London business events and conferences.
 This can a long process but it will greatly benefit your chances of becoming a corporate photographer.

 A good bit of advice for the budding corporate photographer is to ask why they want to pursue a career in this field of photography.
 Do not assume that as your client base will be in the financial sector that you will be earning more than you would in another business sector.
 That is not the correct reason for choosing this career.
 You need to be very inspired and interested in generic corporate photography and how your photographic style can benefit businesses and what your photography will bring to their corporate marketing.